 Kissing the Muse

-When a secret explodes like a bomb in her marriage, a bohemian art teacher embarks on a real-life creative adventure with her inner muse to reinvent her life.
+When a secret explodes like a bomb in her marriage, an idealistic art teacher embarks on a real-life creative adventure with her inner muse to reinvent her life.
 From America to Africa, England to Amsterdam, she follows her heart’s call to wander wildly in a messy attempt to mend it.
 But when the UK Home Office catches wind of her quirky, collage-making “muse dates,” it just might destroy her last chance for a real-life happy ending…or, is it just the beginning?

 Through playful, inspiring, expressive-art actions (called "kissing practices"), readers embark on a parallel journey of self-discovery to find their own unique muse to embrace.
 The muse is a mirror of our inner artist.
 She reflects our innate creative potential.
 It doesn't matter whether we dabble with watercolor, or cake frosting; work professionally in the arts—or can't draw a stick figure to save our sister.
 Kissing our muse can rekindle a spark of mystery, passion, and a touch of the divine in our lives—pointing us towards our true purpose.

 Written for the next generation of self-empowering women (and those who paved the way), Eat, Pray, Love meets The Artist’s Way in this colorful, true narrative and indispensable guidebook for anyone who has ever been lost, blocked, or broken-hearted, and didn’t let it stand in their way.